aurora-opensource/libnat20/README.md

 ### Building

-By default only the core library is build.
+By default only the core library is built.

 ```sh
 cmake --build .